Todd2112/My-Portfolio/Train_AI/README.md

 ### Flexible Training & Continuous Learning
 Train on **anything**: PDFs, Word docs, URLs, or manual entries.
 The system **adapts continuously**, reflecting your **current processes, policies, and expert knowledge** without retraining from scratch.

 ---

+## Your Business, Not Trivia

+Sure, AI services like ChatGPT can tell you **what the capital of Texas is** or **what wine pairs with chicken**.
+But that’s not what this system is for.

+This system is built from the ground up to be trained **specifically on your needs**, not on what some general AI thinks you need.
+It’s about giving you **a tool that adapts to your expertise**, grows with your business, and **learns from you directly**, not from someone else’s dataset.

+---